cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 }
 ```

-where you can observe an unreceived packet.
+There you can observe an unreceived packet.

 <HighlightBox type="note">